 - i.
 To check that the response in Q 601 is recorded and verified as per the response in Col. 12 of the HH Roster (Section III). - ii.
 To check that additional sheets are properly attached in case the incidences of ailments or the number of HH members who have been reportedly ill during the last 15 days. - iii.
-To check whether the responses for Q 616A have been properly checked and matched after recording the responses under heads 1 to 13 of the question. - iv.
-To check that the expenditure related to services reportedly received / prescribed in Q 615 have been recorded in Q 616A. - v.
+To check that response in Q 614 have been recorded in case of non-coverage of treatment under Aarogyasri. - iv.
+To check whether the responses for Q 616A have been properly checked and matched after recording the responses under heads 1 to 13 of the question. - v.
+To check that the expenditure related to services reportedly received / prescribed in Q 615 have been recorded in Q 616A. - vi.
 Q 616 B needs to be checked against the services received.
-E.g. in case the mode of commuting has been reported as ambulance in Q 607 then the expenditure should not be mentioned under Q 616B 1. - vi.
+E.g. in case the mode of commuting has been reported as ambulance in Q 607 then the expenditure should not be mentioned under Q 616B 1.

+- vii.
 To check that the amount arranged through the various sources in Q 617 is roughly adding up to the amount of expenditure under various heads.
-In case the treatment was supported under Government of Maharashtra scheme then the amount reimbursed should reflect under Q 617 G. In case the treatment was not supported by any such scheme then nothing should be mentioned under this head.
-The supervisor / team leader should, in the initial days of field work keep a keen eye on the responses coming under this head and ask the investigators to record the name of any such scheme that has benefitted the respondent / HH member of the selected household. - vii.
-To check that the response in Q 619 is recorded and verified as per the response in Col. 10 & Col. 11 of the HH Roster (Section III). - viii.
-To check that additional sheets are properly attached in case the incidences of ailments or the number of HH members who have been reportedly ill during the last 12 months. - ix.
-To follow all the checks those have been followed in the OPD section for the respective questions.

-- x.
-Q 641 to Q 656 should be left blank in case the ailing member is still hospitalized (in Q 640) - xi.
+In case the treatment was covered under Aarogyasri then the major proportion of the total cost of treatment should reflect under Q 617 G. In case the treatment was not covered under the Aarogyasri scheme then nothing should be mentioned under this head. - viii.
+To check that the response in Q 619 is recorded and verified as per the response in Col. 10 & Col. 11 of the HH Roster (Section III). - ix.
+To check that additional sheets are properly attached in case the incidences of ailments or the number of HH members who have been reportedly ill during the last 12 months. - x.
+To follow all the checks those have been followed in the OPD section for the respective questions. - xi.
+Q 641 to Q 656 should be left blank in case the ailing member is still hospitalized (in Q 640) - xii.
 To verify that the ailment codes recorded are correct as per the attached list of ailment codes.